abisz/talk-ml-introduction/README.md

 ### Deep Neural Networks
 - Gentle introduction [video presentation](https://www.youtube.com/watch?v=ILsA4nyG7I0) on the principles of deep neural networks.

+### Ensemble Learning
+- [Blogpost](http://mlwave.com/kaggle-ensembling-guide/) explaining the basic idea of ensemble learning and shows use cases for kaggle competitions.

 ### R
 - [Datacamp](https://www.datacamp.com/) is a learning platform that offers interactive tutorials for data related coding (basically python and R).
 For most courses you have to pay but [this introduction course](https://www.datacamp.com/courses/free-introduction-to-r) is for free.